rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscMutateAzure.md

 - The oauthconsentkickoff subcommand takes no arguments.
 - Returns AzureOauthConsentKickoffReply.
-### restoreadobjectswithpassword
-Restores the Azure AD directory.

-- There is a single argument of type RestoreAzureAdObjectsWithPasswordInput.
-- Returns list of CreateOnDemandJobReplys.
 ### setcloudaccountcustomerappcredentials
 Set credentials for the customer application, for the tenant domain name.